 Her reply sounded like a lie to me.
 I found it weird but didn’t say anything.
 After an hour or so, the fact that her phone was lost sunk in.
-She cribbed a bit and went to her father and told him that she has lost her phone, thus can’t help him with the number.
+She cribbed a bit, went to her father, and told him that she had lost her phone and thus couldn’t help him with the number.

-This is when it struck me that she was not lying but was in denial!
+This was when it struck me that she was not lying but was in denial!

 Then, what is lying?

 Many people get confused between lying and denial.
 However, there is a difference.